securinets-enit/cat-the-flag2/README.md

 # Cat The Flag 2nd Edition

-In this repo, you'll find the assets of Securinets ENIT's Cat The Flag CTF 2nd Edition.
+In this repo, you'll find the assets for Securinets ENIT's Cat The Flag CTF 2nd Edition.

 > For Now: This repository is private and intended for collaboration between challenge authors.
+Please avoid puhshing directly to the `main` branch as it can cause conflicts between the authors of the same cateogry.
+We can create a ruleset for that but we need to upgrade the account, so we rely on your awareness.

 Each challenge should includes:
 - The description file